loumray/fast-image-size/README.md

 *mime* is the correspondant MIME type of the image.

-It will however not return channels and bits index that getimagesize ometime returns.
+It will however not return *channels* and *bits* index that getimagesize sometimes returns.

 Just like for PHP getimagesize, you can pass any local or remote image to this library as long as it's readable.